mickfuzz/dyne_docs/src/terminal/docs/35-the-sed-text-processor.md

 ## Deletion

-The \"d\" command deletes an entire line that contains a matching pattern.
-Unlike the \"s\" (substitute) command, the \"d\" goes after the pattern.\
+The "d" command deletes an entire line that contains a matching pattern.
+Unlike the "s" (substitute) command, the "d" goes after the pattern.\

     $ cat testfile